cstdl/mask-classification-model/README.md

 ## Description
 This repository contains the results of my Bachelors thesis.
 It is an image classification model (Convolutional Neural Network) to classify persons wearing a mask or no mask.
-It contains the dataset, Data Augmentation, Training, Test and Deployment.
+It contains the dataset, Data Augmentation, Training and Test.

 ## Instructions
 - Use data_augmentation.ipynb to perform Data Augmentation on training dataset.